 Sec.
 6-112.
-Application for breeder's permit.
+Application for permit.

 - (a) A person who wishes to operate as a commercial breeder shall apply to the director for a commercial breeder's permit.
-An application for a commercial breeder's permit shall include: - (1) The name, address, and telephone number of the applicant; - (2) The name, address, and telephone number of the location where the breeding will be conducted; - (3) A description of the types of animals to be bred; and - (4) Any other information deemed necessary by the director. - (b) A person who wishes to operate as a hobby/conformation breeder shall apply to the director for a hobby/conformation breeder's permit.
-An application for a hobby/conformation breeder's permit shall include the information contained in subsection (a) of this section.
-Additionally, the applicant shall submit the following documentation must be submitted with the permit application: - (1) Ownership papers or current pet license(s) issued pursuant to this chapter; - (2) Membership card or receipt for current dues being paid to an organized national, regional, or local club established for the purpose of improving a breed, showing in a competitive venue, use in a sporting activity or work purposes, or other personal reasons; and
+An application for a commercial breeder's permit shall include: - (1) The name, address, and telephone number of the applicant; - (2) The name, address, and telephone number of the location where the breeding will be conducted; - (3) A description of the types of animals to be bred; and - (4) Any other information deemed necessary by the director.

-- (3) One of the following items: - a.
+- (b) A person who wishes to operate as a hobby/conformation breeder shall apply to the director for a hobby/conformation breeder's permit.
+An application for a hobby/conformation breeder's permit shall include the information contained in subsection (a) above.
+Additionally, the following documentation must be submitted with the permit application: - (1) Ownership papers or current pet license issued pursuant to this chapter; - (2) Membership card or receipt for current dues being paid to an organized national, regional, or local club established for the purposes set out above; and - (3) One of the following items: - a.
 Breed standard, if breeding is for the purposes of conforming or strengthening the lineage of a particular breed; or - b.
 A completed entry form for a competitive, sporting, or working event. - (c) A person who wishes to operate as a non-commercial breeder shall apply to the director for a non-commercial breeder's permit.
-An application for a non-commercial breeder's permit shall include the information contained in subsection (a) of this section. - (bd) The director shall issue the commercial, hobby/conformation or non-commercial breeder's permit if the applicant meets the qualifications to obtain such the permit.
-A The director shall deny a commercial, hobby/conformation, or non-commercial breeder's permit shall be denied if the applicant fails to: - (1) Complete the application for a commercial, hobby/conformation or non-commercial breeders permit; - (2) Properly restrain the dogs and cats in his care and custody; - (3) Adequately care for and protect the dogs and cats in his care and custody; - (4) Meet all requirements specified on the commercial, hobby/conformation or non-commercial breeder's permit; or - (5) Pay all required fees pertaining to the commercial, hobby/conformation or non-commercial breeder's permit.
+An application for a non-commercial breeder's permit shall include the information contained in subsection (a) above. - (bd) The director shall issue the commercial, hobby/ conformation or non-commercial breeder's permit if the applicant meets the qualifications to obtain such permit.
+A commercial, hobby/ conformation, or non-commercial breeder's permit shall be denied if the applicant fails to: - (1) Complete the application for a commercial, hobby/ conformation or non-commercial breeders permit; - (2) Properly restrain the dogs and cats in his care and custody; - (3) Adequately care for and protect the dogs and cats in his care and custody; - (4) Meet all requirements specified on the commercial, hobby/ conformation or non-commercial breeder's permit; or - (5) Pay all required fees pertaining to the commercial, hobby/ conformation or non-commercial breeder's permit.